Meet the litter picking pals

 “Why have I walked past litter?”
 Sam asked herself.
 “Because I don’t want to pick it up and get germs?
 Or I don’t want to pick up after someone else?
 Or the Council will pick it up?”.

-Then I keep seeing litter every day and it’s making me miserable.
-So I start to pick it up and put it in the bin.
-It went from there.
+Then I keep seeing litter every day and it’s making me miserable, so I start to pick it up and put it in the bin, and it went from there.

 What can we do?